 The main limitation of the project thus far is the lack of investment in human capacity to analyse some of the novel data that has been recorded as part of this project.
-UNE is now funding a PhD student to examine better ways to select for feed efficency.
-Other industry investment in personnel time would increase the value of this data to industry.
+Small investment in personnel time would increase the value of this data to industry.